ZahraSahraei/MLOPs_Docker_Swarm_Project/README.md

 ## Overview

-The Breast Cancer Prediction Web Service is a Flask-based application designed to assist in the early detection of breast cancer using a machine learning model.
+The Breast Cancer Prediction Web Service is a Flask and Docker_Swarm based application designed to assist in the early detection of breast cancer using a machine learning model.
 This application aims to provide accurate predictions based on user-input data, facilitating timely medical interventions.

 ## Project Structure
 ```bash